Gold vs. Platinum: Which Is the Right Asset for You?

 Platinum’s primary uses are in industry and in jewelry.
 Many people may be familiar with platinum’s use in rings, particularly wedding bands.
 But platinum in an industrial context is used to construct catalytic converters, the primary industrial use for platinum.

 Because of platinum’s anti-corrosive qualities, it, along with palladium, is used in automobile catalytic converters.
 It is also heavily used in electronics and dentistry.
-About 35% of current platinum demand comes from the automotive industry, 20-25% each comes from jewelry demand and other industrial demand, and about 15% comes from investment demand.
+About 35% of current platinum demand comes from the automotive industry, 20-25% each comes from jewelry demand and other industrial demand, and about 15% comes from asset demand.

 Platinum’s production is also highly concentrated.
 About 75% of world platinum supply comes from South Africa, with Russia, the United States, and Canada contributing much of the rest.
 That leaves platinum exposed to potential supply shocks.

 Recently, platinum’s price has decreased to the point that it is significantly less expensive than gold.
 That’s a result of falling demand for platinum in catalytic converters.
 Many automakers had switched from platinum to the cheaper palladium.
 But with palladium now rising significantly in price, many automakers may once again be thinking about switching back to platinum, which could boost the platinum price in the future.
-For those wondering whether a platinum vs. gold investment is better, that potential future price growth could factor into an investment decision.
+For those wondering whether a platinum vs. gold purchase is better, that potential future price growth could factor into a decision.

 The Value of Gold

 Gold has served as money for millennia, but the era of the classical gold standard that existed from 1870 to 1914 was its real golden era.
-Since that time, and especially from the 1930s onward, gold formed the bedrock of the global monetary system even when it was difficult or impossible for ordinary Americans to invest in it.
+Since that time, and especially from the 1930s onward, gold formed the bedrock of the global monetary system even when it was difficult or impossible for ordinary Americans to buy it.

-With the closing of the gold window in 1971, followed by the legalization of gold ownership in 1975, gold investment in the US has really taken off.
+With the closing of the gold window in 1971, followed by the legalization of gold ownership in 1975, gold in the US has really taken off.
 Rather than being fixed by government fiat, the gold price now fluctuates according to market supply and demand.

 The Differences in Gold vs. Platinum